 No identifier schema standards defined

 The BioSamples database aggregates sample information for reference samples (e.g. Coriell Cell lines) and samples for which data exist in one of the EBI's assay databases such as ArrayExpress, the European Nucleotide Archive or PRIDE.
-It provides links to assays an specific samples, and accepts direct submissions of sample information.
+It provides links to assays and specific samples, and accepts direct submissions of sample information.

 Protein Data Bank in Europe

-The Protein Data Bank in Europe is a founding member of the worldwide Protein Data Bank which collects, organises and disseminates data on biological macromolecular structures.
+The Protein Data Bank in Europe (PDBe) is the European resource for the collection, organisation and dissemination of data on biological macromolecular structures.
+It is a founding member of the worldwide Protein Data Bank which collects, organises and disseminates data on biological macromolecular structures.